 Relative price: Mid-Range

-Travel Skills: beginner/easy.
+Travel Skills: intermediate/somewhat difficult.

-You Need to Bring: Wear old clothes, sandals or tennis shoes, shorts, t-shirt, swim gear, camera and sunscreen.
+Wear old clothes, sandals or tennis shoes, shorts, t-shirt, swim gear, and sunscreen.
 Do not wear flip-flops.
+Also, take a camera for those rare photo opportunities.

 Currencies accepted